hiper2d/ai-llm-playground/README.md

 2. Create a Python StreamLit Run/Debug configuration like this:
    ![streamlit-run-debug-config.png](images/streamlit-run-debug-config.png)

-3. Create a Python Flask Run/Debug configuration like this:
+3. Create a Python Flask Run/Debug configuration (in dish-adviser only) like this:
     ![flask-run-debug-config.png](images/flask-run-debug-config.png)